Exhaust gas: Particulate matter (PM10 and PM2.5)

 The health effects of inhaling airborne particulate matter have been widely studied in humans and animals and include asthma, lung cancer, cardiovascular issues, premature death.
 Because of the size of the particles, they can penetrate the deepest part of the lungs.
 A 2011 UK study estimates 90 deaths per year due to passenger vehicle PM.
-In a 2006 publication, the U.S. Federal Highway Administration (FHWA) state that in 2002 about 1 per-cent of all PM10 and 2 per-cent of all PM2.5 emissions came from the exhaust of on-road motor vehicles (mostly from diesel engines).
+In a 2006 publication, the U.S. Federal Highway Administration (FHWA) state that in 2002 about 1% of all PM10 and 2% of all PM2.5 emissions came from the exhaust of on-road motor vehicles (mostly from diesel engines).
 In Chinese, European, and Indian markets, both diesel and gasoline vehicles are required to have a tailpipe filter installed, while the United States has mandated it for diesel only.
 In 2022, British testing specialist Emissions Analytics estimated that the 300 million or so gasoline vehicles in the US over the subsequent decade would emit around 1.6 septillion harmful particles.